kamusis/Accountant_Classic/Docs/CurrencyTracker-Usage.md

 - Source codes are stored as signed numeric keys.
 Positive values represent gain codes; negative values represent spend codes.
 - Human-readable labels for sources are resolved at display-time using token maps and Locale translations.
 Unknown sources fall back to `S:<code>`.
 - Rollover (Day/Week/Month/Year → previous) happens during initialization/login to keep time buckets current.
+ - WoW 11.0.2 changes:
+   - `quantityChange` can be negative when spending/losing a currency.
+The tracker handles signed values and also auto-corrects direction on older clients when needed.
+   - The loss-side field was renamed from `quantityLostSource` to `destroyReason`.
+The tracker shows "Destroy/Lost sources" on modern clients, while internally keeping the SavedVariables schema unchanged (`lost` bucket).